AndreasChristensen89/project-three-python/README.md

         * Top list represents the columns.
 First item is blank as this is simply an unused corner, which makes sure the following numbers 1-7, or columns, are directly over the "coordinates" below.
         * The next seven lists each start with an uppercase letter of the alphabet, which goes one up ("A", "B",..."G") for each list, followed by seven "-" which represents untouched coordinates.
     * Below is an empty line, followed by a teasing text: "I dare you to pick {random}{random}".
 The two variables generate a random coordinate that has little chance of being correct.
 Underneath comes is an empty line and then text which tells the player how many attempts there are left.
 The number is a variable and will decrease when incorrect guesses are made.
-    * In the bottom is an input field "Guess a row and a number: (e.g. C5)"
+    * In the bottom is an input field "Guess a row and a number: (e.g., C5)"
     * Data is validated through a different function from the menus:
         * In case of wrong characters/order: "Error: invalid literal for int() with base 10: 's', must be letter and number within range" - new line - "Press any key to continue"
         * In case of letter/number out of range: "Error: out of bounds, must be letter and number within range" - new line - "Press any key to continue"
-    * If data validated then board and hit count/attempts are updated:
+    * If data is validated then board and hit count/attempts are updated:
         * Board will use input-coordinates to find list and index.
-            * If this point exists in ship list then the index will be changed to "O", and then print "You hit the ship".
+            * If this point exists in ship list, then the index will be changed to "O", and then print "You hit the ship".
                 * Hit count will add this coordinate to its list.
             * If the point doesn't exist the index will change to "X", and then print "You missed the ship"
                 * Attempts variable will decrease by one